ulfi03/aidex/doc/retrospectives/retrospective_2024-04-30.md

 - Continue pair programming on challenging tasks.
 - Continue conducting regular code reviews.
 - Continue using the current testing framework.
+- Continue our overall good teamwork
+- Continue having a lively discussion (and not a presentation from the facilitator)

 ## Action Items for Improvement